tidytranscriptomics-workshops/iscb2022_tidytranscriptomics/README.md

 ### Pre-requisites

-* Basic familiarity with single cell transcriptomic analyses
+* Basic familiarity with single-cell transcriptomic analyses
 * Basic familiarity with tidyverse

 ### Workshop Participation

-The workshop format is a 2 hour session consisting of hands-on demos, exercises and Q&A.
+The workshop format is a 2 hour session consisting of lecture, hands-on demos, exercises and Q&A.

-### _R_ / _Bioconductor_ packages used

-* tidyseurat
-* tidySingleCellExperiment
-* org.Hs.eg.db
-* ggrepel
-* GGally
-* plotly

 ### Workshop goals and objectives

-In exploring and analysing RNA sequencing data, there are a number of key concepts, such as filtering, scaling, dimensionality reduction, hypothesis testing, clustering and visualisation, that need to be understood.
-These concepts can be intuitively explained to new users, however, (i) the use of a heterogeneous vocabulary and jargon by methodologies/algorithms/packages, (ii) the complexity of data wrangling, and (iii) the coding burden, impede effective learning of the statistics and biology underlying an informed RNA sequencing analysis.

-The tidytranscriptomics approach to RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.

 #### Learning goals

-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat, tidySingleCellExperiment and tidyHeatmap.
+* To approach single-cell data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat and tidySingleCellExperiment.

+#### Learning objectives

+* Compare Seurat and SingleCellExperiment and tidy representation
+* Apply tidy functions to Seurat and SingleCellExperiment objects
+* Reproduce a real-world case study that showcases the power of tidy single-cell methods

 #### What you will learn